The $97K Turnaround: Restart Growth in 90 Days for Stuck $70K–$80K Operators

 Replication checklist:

-Move 2: Hire Project Manager (Unlocked Capacity Constraint)
+Move 2: Hire a Project Manager to Resolve Capacity Constraints

 After identifying capacity as the primary blocker, Raj hired execution support—not another consultant.